ServerMonkey/simple-kiosk/README.md

 ## SYNOPSIS

-`simple-kiosk` `<URL>`
+`simple-kiosk <URL>`

 ## DESCRIPTION

 Open a website in an app like fashion, in fullscreen mode, without menu, borders or frame.
+Based on Electron.

 ## EXAMPLES